-Majority of the people of this region are engaged in agriculture.
+The majority of the people of this region are engaged in agriculture.
 Trekkers can also sometimes experience shamanic rituals practiced by the ethnic people.
-Kanchenjunga Peak is considered as the home of an almighty goddess and worshipped by the Limbu ethnic group.
-They perform the rituals devoted towards the Kanchenjunga Peak.
+Kanchenjunga Peak is considered the home of an almighty goddess and is worshipped by the Limbu ethnic group.
+They perform the rituals devoted to the Kanchenjunga Peak.

-Besides, agriculture the main source of livelihood of locals are tourism and animal husbandry.
+Besides, agriculture the main source of livelihood for locals are tourism and animal husbandry.
 Communities have a tradition of keeping their cattle at kharkas, which are common grazing zones.
 During summer, you will get to observe the herd of yaks, Dzo (cross-breed of cow and yak) grazing cheerfully in the meadow.
-The dairy products like milk, cheese, churpi, and ghee are quite famous in Kanchenjunga.
+Dairy products like milk, cheese, churpi, and ghee are quite famous in Kanchenjunga.

 Kanchenjunga Trek – Getting There

 Taplejung is an initial point of trekking Kanchenjunga.
 You can take a 50 mins flight to Bhadrapur, then an 8 hours drive to Taplejung.
 Daily Flights are available from the Tribhuvan International Airport to Chandraghadi Airport in Jhapa district.